COSC3020/asynchronous-functions-ross223/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The time complexity of my function would be $\Theta(n)$.
+This implementation is made of 3 functions.
+The function that is called is doThing which calls the checkAsync function, but doesnt have any other relevant processes for asymptotic analysis.
+The checkAsync function uses the map function to iterate over the entire array which results in a runtime of n.
+It also calls the numCheck function, but this runs in constant time so it doesnt impact the asymptotic complexity either.
+The final peice is the for loop which condenses the values in the results array into one total which runs over the full array once.
+This works because a one is stored in the promise.all when the key is equal to the number in the original array.
+So our total complexity is n+n or $\Theta (n)$.